DemonsGalore/react-frontend-boilerplate/README.md

 # react-frontend-boilerplate

+build with react, styled-components, webfontloader, fontawesome-icons

 - media querys for other screen sizes in app.js

-- useOutsideClick not used